covcom/205CDE/09 JS modules/README.md

 This is more advanced but begins to show the power of JS as a fully fledged language for designing and building large-scale applications.
 In particular, function closures and immediate invocation allows us to define self-contained modules that do not pollute the global namespace.
 This is how libraries such as, for example, jQuery and YUI, are put together.

-> See [JS module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) along with [Immediately-Invoked function expressions](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) for a good discussion of what follows.
+> See [a blog page on JS Module Pattern written by Ben Cherry](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) along with [Immediately-Invoked function expressions written by Ben Alman](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) for a good discussion of what follows.

 1. Open index.html in the advanced_obj_fun folder and preview it.
 2. Play with the app, it is a simple task list.
 However, it is implemented as a proper application, using modules.